Peace: History

 Peace was forged through diplomacy in the form of royal marriages, both in the distant past and in modern times.
 Two early examples of royal marriages being used to establish diplomatic relations are Hermodike I, who married the king of Phrygia around 800 BCE, and Hermodike II, who married the king of Lydia around 600 BCE.
 Both marriages involved Greek princesses from the house of Agamemnon and kings from what is now Turkey.
 The marriages between the Greek princesses and the kings of Phrygia and Lydia had a significant impact on the region, leading to the transfer of important technological innovations from Anatolia to Greece.
 In particular, the Phrygians introduced the Greek alphabet, while the Lydians pioneered the use of coinage as a form of currency.
 Both inventions were rapidly adopted by surrounding nations through further trade and cooperation.

 Peace has not always been achieved through peaceful means; in many cases, it has been enforced by the victors of war, often through the use of violence and coercion.
-In his work Agricola, the Roman historian Tacitus, writes passionately and critically about the greed and arrogance of the Roman Empire, portraying it as a ruthless and self-serving power.
-One, that Tacitus says is by the Caledonian chieftain Calgacus, ends with: "Auferre trucidare rapere falsis nominibus imperium, atque ubi solitudinem faciunt, pacem appellant." ("To ravage, to slaughter, to usurp under false titles, they call empire; and where they make a desert, they call it peace." —Oxford Revised Translation).
+In his work Agricola, the Roman historian Tacitus writes about the greed and arrogance of the Roman Empire, portraying it as a ruthless and self-serving power.
+One quote, which Tacitus says is from the Caledonian chieftain Calgacus, ends with: "Auferre trucidare rapere falsis nominibus imperium, atque ubi solitudinem faciunt, pacem appellant." ("To ravage, to slaughter, to usurp under false titles, they call empire; and where they make a desert, they call it peace." —Oxford Revised Translation).

 Discussion of peace is therefore at the same time an inquiry into its form.
 Societal peace can be seen at least in two forms: